apache/activemq-artemis/docs/user-manual/en/flow-control.md

 ### Using Core API

-If Apache ActiveMQ Core API is used, the consumer window size is specified by `ServerLocator.setConsumerWindowSize()` method and some of the `ClientSession.createConsumer()` methods.
+If Apache ActiveMQ Artemis Core API is used, the consumer window size is specified by `ServerLocator.setConsumerWindowSize()` method and some of the `ClientSession.createConsumer()` methods.